 - Investigate the “character” of the person making the allegation

 All of these things are the WRONG things to do.
+Period.
+End of debate.
+No discussion.
 Far too often, the church or pastor is more concerned about protecting the church’s testimony in the community than protecting the person who might have been abused.
 As a result, it often appears to the community that the church is more interested in its own reputation than ending and prosecuting any abuse that might be going on.

 In most states, pastors and church leaders are required by law to report suspected abuse.
-It is not up to the church or the pastor to decide if the allegation is valid.
+It is not up to the church or the pastor to decide if the allegation is true.
 That’s what the police, prosecutor, and child protective services are for.
 They will investigate and act accordingly.
-Even in cases where the abuse took place years before, once a church or a pastor has knowledge of the allegation, both have a moral and ethical responsibility to report it.
+Even in cases where the abuse took place years before, once a church or a pastor has knowledge of the allegation, both have a moral, ethical, and legal responsibility to report it.
 A failure to do so can, in many states, leave the church or pastor criminally liable (and I wish more prosecutors would charge and prosecute pastors and church leaders for failing to report).

 Once an allegation has become common knowledge, it is in the church’s best interest to make a public statement about the allegation.
 Yes, it is up to the police and the courts to determine guilt, but the church can state exactly what has been done in response to the allegation.
 They can further state what they will do to make sure that abuse does not happen in the future.
 It is not enough to just tell the church, the board, or write a generic letter to church members.